 Simplify! - Part 8

-Accidental complexity on a project level (Part 2)
+Accidental complexity at a project level (Part 2)

 Uwe Friedrichsen